emiliocolo/memory-stress-test/README.md

 It uses a convenience python module called cgroups to simplify the operations of having to walk through and manipulate the /proc directory files directly.

-It Prints memory stats and profiling with psutils and memory_profilers python packages.
+It prints memory stats and profiling with psutils and memory_profilers python packages.

 Last but not least simulates memory allocation through a dummy buffer implemented as a python list.